Mariya Gabriel

-Mariya Ivanova Gabriel (Мария Иванова Габриел, née Nedelcheva, Неделчева, born 20 May 1979) is a Bulgarian and European politician, president of the Robert Schuman Institute.
+Mariya Ivanova Gabriel (Мария Иванова Габриел, née Nedelcheva, Неделчева, born 20 May 1979) is a Bulgarian politician, president of the Robert Schuman Institute.
+Since March 2026, she has been serving as the Assistant Director-General for Communication and Information at UNESCO.
 She served as Deputy Prime Minister of Bulgaria and Minister of Foreign Affairs from 2023 to 2024.
 A member of the GERB party, she previously served as European Commissioner for Innovation, Research, Culture, Education and Youth from 2019 to 2023, European Commissioner for Digital Economy and Society from 2017 to 2019 and Member of the European Parliament from 2009 to 2017.

 In the European Parliament she served as vice-president of the European People's Party (EPP) group, vice-president of EPP Women and head of the Bulgarian EPP delegation.
 She was first appointed to the European Commission in 2017 as European Commissioner for Digital Economy and Society to fill a spot left vacant by the departure of Kristalina Georgieva.
-Ms Gabriel left with a mixed record and reputation in Brussels.
+Gabriel left with a mixed record and reputation in Brussels.
 In particular, she struggled to realize a €415 billion plan to make the EU a global tech hub.

 On 22 May 2023, a coalition of GERB and We Continue the Change – Democratic Bulgaria (PP-DB) agreed to form a government with two rotating prime ministers, Nikolai Denkov and Gabriel.